-Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.
+The content contained herein does not necessarily represent the position of the NSDAR.
+Hyperlinks to other sites are not the responsibility of the NSDAR, the state organizations or individual DAR chapters.

 Header and banner images courtesy of public domain, Microsoft-Bing Images: Anasazi Cliff Dwellings.